How to detect what CMS a website is using: 9 easy ways

 When to choose a CMS for your website

-How to detect which CSM is used on a website
+How to detect what CMS is this website using

 The name of the CMS is specified in the source code of the page